 Low-grade inflammation is a mild inflammation that is hardly detectable in the blood.
 With a low-grade inflammation, the immune system is continuously slightly activated.
-It is a strategy of the body to ensure that pathogens can multiply poorly.
+It is a body’s strategy to ensure that pathogens can multiply poorly.

 The cause of low-grade inflammation

 When an intestine is highly permeable, often referred to as leaky gut, bacterial residues from the stools leak into the bloodstream.
 If these remains contain the wrong pathogenic bacteria, the immune system will be activated.
-Depending on the health status of this person, a mild or violent immune response will occur.
-A violent immune response can cause a lot of damage.
-Certainly, if you are unable to end the response in time.
+Depending on this person’s health status, a mild or violent immune response will occur.
+A violent immune response can cause a lot of damage certainly if you cannot end the response in time.
 A fierce reaction that cannot be ended leads to death.
-When you are unable to end a violent response in time, your body will choose for a mild immune response.
+When you cannot end a violent response in time, your body will choose for a mild immune response.
 This is the so-called low-grade inflammation.
-It is an emergency solution that ensures that pathogens can multiply poorly and thus cause little damage.
+It is an emergency solution that ensures that pathogens can multiply poorly and cause little damage.
 However, since it is a mild immune response, the pathogens will not be killed.

-When the body barriers are leaking for a long time and there is a constant presence of pathogens in the bloodstream, the immune system remains continuously activated.
-Chronic inflammation will develop which is often accompanied by insulin insensitivity (insulin resistance).
+When the body barriers are leaking for a long time, and there is a constant presence of pathogens in the bloodstream, the immune system remains continuously activated.
+Chronic inflammation will develop, often accompanied by insulin insensitivity (insulin resistance).
 In the long term, this leads to vague symptoms such as fatigue, mood swings, difficulty losing weight and sleeping problems.
 But also to lifestyle diseases such as MS, Crohn, Ulcerative colitis, type 1 and 2 diabetes, Alzheimer’s, Parkinson’s, depression, rheumatoid arthritis, hay fever, asthma, COPD, osteoporosis, arteriosclerosis, high blood pressure, stroke, and heart failure can occur.

-You will only receive permission for a violent immune reaction (fever) if you are also able to end it on time.
+You will only receive permission for a violent immune reaction (fever) if you can also end it on time.
 This depends, among other things, on the amount of omega-3 fatty acids EPA and DHA that you ingest.
 But also on your vitamin D and magnesium status.
-People who are deficient in these nutrients will not be able to develop a fever.
+People who are deficient in these nutrients will not develop a fever.
 The result is that low-grade inflammation is never ended.
-This is often the case with people who are never ill but who have chronic symptoms.
+This is often the case with people who are never ill but have chronic symptoms.

-As soon as you start to live a healthier life it is possible that you will become able to develop a fever again.
+As soon as you start to live a healthier life, you may become able to develop a fever again.
 There is nothing wrong with this.
 It is healthy.
 So be happy if you have a fever.